kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/change-clusterclass.md

 The topology reconciler enforces values defined in the ClusterClass templates into the topology owned objects in a Cluster.

-A simple way to understand this is to `kubectl get -o json` templates referenced in a ClusterClass;
-then you can consider the topology reconciler to be authoritative on all the values under `spec`.
-Being authoritative means that the user cannot manually change those values in the object derived from the template in a specific Cluster (and if they do so the value gets reconciled to the value defined in the ClusterClass).
+More specifically, the topology controller uses [Server Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) to write/patch topology owned objects; using SSA allows other controllers to co-author the generated objects, like e.g. adding info for subnets in CAPA.

 <aside class="note">
 <h1>What about patches?</h1>

-The considerations above apply also when using patches, the only difference being that the authoritative fields should be determined by applying patches on top of the `kubectl get -o json` output.
+The considerations above apply also when using patches, the only difference being that the set of fields that are enforced should be determined by applying patches on top of the templates.

 </aside>

-A corollary of the behaviour described above is that it is technically possible to change non-authoritative fields in the object derived from the template in a specific Cluster, but we advise against using the possibility or making ad-hoc changes in generated objects unless otherwise needed for a workaround.
+A corollary of the behaviour described above is that it is technically possible to change fields in the object which are not derived from the templates and patches, but we advise against using the possibility or making ad-hoc changes in generated objects unless otherwise needed for a workaround.
 It is always preferable to improve ClusterClasses by supporting new Cluster variants in a reusable way.